As of April 2026 — Women’s rights in Virginia are entering a more actively expansionary phase, following a period of mixed progress.

 - State law requires employers to provide reasonable accommodations—including light duty, schedule changes, pumping breaks, and seating—for pregnant and postpartum workers.

-- A series of 2025 bills to expand paid family leave, raise the minimum wage, and strengthen worker safety passed the legislature.
-Still, the governor vetoed them, leaving protections unchanged heading into 2026.
+- A series of 2025 bills to expand paid family leave, raise the minimum wage, and strengthen worker safety passed the legislature but were vetoed, leaving protections largely unchanged.

 Violence & Safety